TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     filesystems.*.raw:

-        For OS VMs this specifies the additional raw device that should be associated with the source filesystem.
-Example: /dev/rdsk/somedisk
+        For OS VMs, this specifies the additional raw device that should be associated with the source file system.
+The raw device is used for tools such as fsck(1M).
+        Example: "/dev/rdsk/somedisk"

         type: string (device)
         vmtype: OS